 A distinctive feature of our doctoral program is that our students gain a thorough grounding in a “focal” discipline.
 This is achieved by having each student complete requirements for a doctoral degree through another department at the University of Oregon.
 The result is that our graduates are fully trained in the methods and knowledge-base of the “focal” discipline and can pursue employment either in that field or in an interdisciplinary setting.

-In addition to completing the requirements of the focal department, our doctoral candidates also complete 32 credits of coursework in “concentration areas” outside the focal department.
-These credits are typically divided into two 16-credit areas, although other arrangements may be proposed.
-The concentration areas provide an opportunity for our doctoral candidates to complement their focal-department research with perspectives from other disciplines, leading to a richer grasp of complex issues and the opportunity for interdisciplinary innovation.
+In addition to completing the requirements of the focal department, our doctoral candidates also complete 16 credits of coursework in a secondary concentration outside the focal department.
+The secondary concentration provides an opportunity to gain perspectives from other disciplines, leading to a richer grasp of complex issues and the opportunity for interdisciplinary innovation.
 Any areas of graduate study that complement the student’s main research may be pursued as concentration areas. (subject to the approval of the major advisor and Environmental Studies Graduate Studies Director).

-Because our doctoral students work so closely with their focal departments, we require that they be evaluated independently by the admissions committee of the focal department as well as by the Environmental Studies Program.
+Because our doctoral students work so closely with their focal departments, their admission applications are evaluated independently by the admissions committee of the focal department as well as by the Environmental Studies Program.
 Only students accepted into both programs are offered admission.
-Funding for admitted students is shared by both programs, so that our doctoral students have the opportunity to serve as Graduate Teaching Fellows in the focal department as well as in Environmental Studies.
+Funding for admitted students is shared by both programs, so that our doctoral students have the opportunity to serve as teaching assistants in the focal department as well as in Environmental Studies.
 Our doctoral students are treated as full-fledged members of both programs and may draw on the faculty and resources of both.